WattageGuy/IoT-Intercom/README.md

 For thoose of you that want to use something else or design a PCB here is the schematic:
 </br>![Schematic fritzing](fritzing/schematic.png)

+Refering to the bread board image you can connect the component in which order you want.
+But I would recommend connecting LED first, and even connecting a battery source to understand how LED, current, and resistors are working.
+If you are using another LED and dont feel confident about reading resistor cheet you can use [this](https://circuitdigest.com/calculators/led-resistor-calculator) website.

+Now I recommend connecting both buttons accordingly to the bread board image.
+The resistor that is being used acts as a pull-down resistor which garantes correct value from button.